NethServer/docs/administrator-manual/en/base_system.rst

 If hosts from DMZ must access NTP server, add 192.168.2.0/24 network inside the :guilabel:`Allow hosts` field.

+.. index:: trusted networks

 .. _trusted_networks-section:

 Trusted networks
 ================

-:dfn:`Trusted networks` are special networks (local or remote) allowed to access special server's services.
+Trusted networks are special networks (local, VPNs or remote) allowed to access special server's services.

-For example, hosts inside :index:`trusted networks` can access to:
+For example, hosts inside trusted networks can access to:

 * Server Manager
 * Shared folders (SAMBA)

-If users connected from VPNs must access system's services, add VPN networks to this page.

 If the remote network is reachable using a router, remember to add a static route inside :ref:`static_routes-section` page.